 - Decrease marketing, business, and tech spend

 According to an analysis of case studies by Nucleus Research, law firms can expect an average of $8.72 per $1.00 spent on a CRM.
-This is supported by results from the James Legal CRM as well; after a comprehensive cost-saving audit conducted by James Publishing and Attorney Marketing, and implementing the James Legal CRM, Orange County probate attorney Phil Lemmons now saves more than $14,000 per month in previously wasted attorney marketing and business spend.
+This is supported by results from the James Legal CRM as well; after a comprehensive cost-saving audit conducted by James Attorney Marketing, and implementing the James Legal CRM, Orange County probate attorney Phil Lemmons now saves more than $14,000 per month in previously wasted attorney marketing and business spend.

 In addition to saving money, the biggest perks of a legal CRM are freeing up more time that was spent on micromanaging legal marketing tasks (such as sending email campaigns), and increasing client satisfaction.
 For instance, Blue Hill Research determined that smaller general practice firms that implemented legal CRMs experienced 12% higher rates of client satisfaction.